 The image might not include a clear picture of the driver.

 Revenue NSW does not manage the NSW camera system.
-To find out more, contact Roads and Maritime Service.
+To find out more, contact Transport for NSW.

 You must be the person named on the notice and you'll need to provide some proof of identification, such as your address, date of birth or driver's licence number.